tajmone/Alan3-Italian/README.md

 >
 > The feature will be made available soon in public release, it's currently still being tested and documented.
 >
+> For more deatils, see commit [1bfc8f7] which introduces this new feature:
+>
+> ```
+> Handle elisions (contractions) with apostrophes
+>
+> In latin langauges, such as Italian, contractions are commonly used
+> and represented with an apostrophe between the parts.
+This change
+> allows handling them as separated words although they are typed
+> together ("l'acqua" will be tried as the two words "l'" and "acqua").
+> ```
+>
+> The upcoming feature will solve the problem by reserving a special treatment for words containing apostrophes: if the parsed word is not reckognized, Alan will split it into two words at the occurence of the (first) apostrophe, and throw them both back to the parser.
+This feature will also render unnecessary the creation of article-&-noun synonyms (e.g. `l'albero`) for objects whose article requires an apostrophe — which is currently required in order for the parser to understand `l'albero` as `albero`.
+>
 > My gratitude to __Thomas Nilefalk__ for having implemented this feature in support of the Italian Library project!

+[1bfc8f7]: https://bitbucket.org/alanif/alan/commits/1bfc8f772d8453aeae23c1f4810f95a3eeafe6f9 "View commit 1bfc8f7 on upstream Alan repository on Bitbucket"

+## E-Grave Bug

+Due to a bug, currently Alan doesn't preserve a grave accented E (`è`) in syntaxes and synonyms (the problem doesn't affect istances and parameters though).

+The origin of the problem was due to the omission of the E-grave character in a constant in the source code.
+Commit [ad2c7de]  ("Add forgotten grave accented e") fixed the problem.

+[ad2c7de]: https://bitbucket.org/alanif/alan/commits/ad2c7de756129657b465c4b089011c8e9a87b84d "View commit ad2c7de on upstream Alan repository on Bitbucket"

 # Acknowledgements